 Visit Number Tre.
 This involved flexing the wining and dining muscles, with the aim to impress long-standing clients, Canto Corvino seemed to tick the all boxes to do so.

 An aperitif or two whilst I wait for the guests.
-Don’t expect high end mixology and you’ll be alright.
+Don’t expect high end bar tender mixology and you’ll be alright.

 It’s those unctuous, smoky, melting lamb ribs with smoked aubergine & sesame (£7.5), so glad they’re still on the menu.